compiler-explorer/compiler-explorer/README.md

 The `Makefile` will automatically install all the third party libraries needed to run; using `npm` to install server-side components and `bower` to install all the client-facing libraries.

-If you want to point it at your own GCC or similar binaries,either edit the `etc/config/gcc-explorer.defaults.properties` or else make a new one with the name `gcc-explorer.YOURHOSTNAME.properties`.
+If you want to point it at your own GCC or similar binaries, either edit the `etc/config/gcc-explorer.defaults.properties` or else make a new one with the name
+`gcc-explorer.local.properties`. `*.local.properties` files have the highest priority when loading properties.

 The config system leaves a lot to be desired, I'm working on porting [CCS](https://github.com/hellige/ccs-cpp) to javascript and then something more rational can be used.

 Feel free to raise an issue on [github](https://github.com/mattgodbolt/gcc-explorer/issues) or [email me directly](mailto:matt@godbolt.org) for more help.